roblaszczak/devslog/README.md

 `humanslog` is a zero dependency structured logging handler for Go's [`log/slog`](https://pkg.go.dev/log/slog) package with pretty and colorful output for developers.

-This is an updated version of [github.com/golang-cz/devslog](https://github.com/golang-cz/devslog) that keeps the colorful formatting and structure but writes most of the log output in a **single line** for better readability.
-Multiline strings are preserved for readability, and JSON values are automatically formatted inline with syntax highlighting.
+This is an updated version of [github.com/golang-cz/devslog](https://github.com/golang-cz/devslog) that keeps the colorful formatting and structure but writes most of the log output in a **single line** for better readability. **Structs are formatted with proper indentation and alignment across multiple lines** for clarity and readability.
+Multiline strings and JSON values are automatically formatted for optimal readability.
-I also adjusted color choices to be more suitable for single-line output and closer to my personal taste.
+I also adjusted color choices to be more suitable for the output format and closer to my personal taste.

 ## Example output